MicrosoftDocs/architecture-center/docs/networking/spoke-to-spoke-networking.md

 # Using centralized network appliances

-As opposed to interconnecting spoke VNets directly to each other, NVAs can be used to forward traffic between spokes, providing additional network services such as deep packet inspection, traffic segmentation or monitoring.
+As opposed to interconnecting spoke VNets directly to each other, NVAs can be used to forward traffic between spokes.
+NVAs provide additional network services such as deep packet inspection, traffic segmentation or monitoring, although they can introduce additional latency and performance bottlenecks if not properly sized.
 These NVAs would be typically located in a hub VNet where the spokes are peered to.
 There are multiple options that can be chosen as a network virtual appliance:

 - Virtual WAN Hub router: fully managed by Microsoft, Virtual WAN contains a virtual router that will attract traffic from the spokes, and route it either to another VNet connected to Virtual WAN or to on-premises networks via ExpressRoute, Site-to-Site or Point-to-Site VPN tunnels.
 This Virtual WAN router scales up and down automatically, so customers only need to make sure that the traffic volume between spokes stays within the [Virtual WAN Limits][vwan_limits].